BlueEnergySolarDev/blue-energy-backend/README.md

-# Backend API MERN - BlueEnergyApp
+# Backend API MERN - BlueEnergy

 To run the project in dev use: